Best Michigan Sportsbook Bonuses & Promo Codes for September 2023

 Deposit bonuses are also known as match bonuses because the sportsbook is matching your deposit amount.
 These two terms are interchangeable.
 You may also encounter a type of bonus known as a reload bonus from time to time.
 These bonuses are deposit bonuses, but they are aimed at reactivating or energizing existing customers to play.

-A sportsbook will usually issue a deposit bonus in the form of free bets or bonus dollars.
+A sportsbook will usually issue a deposit bonus in the form of bonus bets or bonus dollars.
 It is unlikely that you would receive the match in straight cash.
 One of the defining characteristics of most deposit bonuses is the playthrough requirement.
 This is a multiple of the bonus amount that a player must wager before the bonus dollars become available for withdrawal.

 Playthrough requirements can be any multiple that the sportsbook chooses.
 Some bonuses will only require a single turnover of the funds, meaning that the player will need only to wager the exact amount of the bonus to release it.
 Other bonuses can require a playthrough of many times the bonus dollars to fulfill, however.
 It’s not uncommon to see playthrough multiples between 25-50 times the bonus amount.